mpanarin/versioce/README.md

 ### Configure Hooks

-`Versioce` is agnostic of your VCS(as of now) or other things you need to do.
+`Versioce` is agnostic of your VCS(although has hooks for git) or other things you need to do.
 Some people want to generate changelogs, some - automatically notify teammates at slack, publish package to hex, etc.